cylixlee/ruslox/README.md

 3. **`runtime`**: VM and related object models.
 4. **`cli`**: Simply calling compiler and then pass compiled chunk to VM.

-Their dependency relation is like the graph below:
+Their dependency relation is described in the graph below:

 ```mermaid
 graph TD;